 If your customers log in to a customer portal in order to use your software solution, you can integrate a small part of the portal as an information hub.
 Its purpose will be to notify your customers of new products, services, upcoming events, and webinars.

-To make the users feel comfortable when browsing, and encourage them to spend more time logged in, you should focus on delivering great user experience.
+To make the users feel comfortable when browsing, and encourage them to spend more time logged in, you should focus on delivering a great user experience.
 For that purpose, professional maintenance and interactive design are a must.

 Having a customer portal would also allow you to explore your customers’ perceptions towards your company and products.
 This can be done by asking users to suggest improvements and new ideas by filling in short surveys.

-Customers who feel that their opinions matters and are appreciated, develop trust and sympathize with your business.
+Customers who feel that their opinions matter and are appreciated, develop trust and sympathize with your business.
 The most loyal and dedicated customers can be the perfect brand ambassadors as part of your future referral marketing strategy.

 2. Creating Separate Campaigns Targeting Your Existing Customers